rickrodness/cse15l-lab-reports/new_file.md

    - `cd` moved the working directory inside of `lecture1`.
 No error ocurred.

 ![Image](unnamed.png)
    - `cat` without any arguments does not display anything because it requires a file to read from.
 No error occured.
-It seemed to echo back whatever I typed after back to the terminal.
+It seemed to respond back whatever I typed after back to the terminal.
 This is because `cat` is reading from the keyboard and echoing my inputs to the screen.

 ![Image](CS15L_3.png)